NEWS & UPDATES

-Poster presentations: About 60% of all contributions will be posters, to be presented within the poster sessions (up to 1.5 hours each).
-We aim to organize an evaluation of the best three posters and the announcement of them will be given at the closing ceremony.
+Poster presentations: About 60% of all contributions will be posters (size A0, portrait format), to be presented within the poster sessions (up to 1.5 hours each).
+The posters should be put on the stands in the morning and removed by the end of the day.
+We aim to organize an evaluation of the best posters and the announcement of the awards will be given at the closing ceremony.
 The selection will be made by the International Scientific Committee.

 Plenary lectures: The plenary lectures would be the first lectures of the day.
-During each day of the symposium, two plenary lectures would be given, thus a total of 6 plenary lectures are planned, covering most of the symposium’s themes.
-Authors giving plenary lectures would have a total of 40 min for each presentation and discussion.
-About half of plenary speakers will be from academia and half from industrial organizations, knowledge and research institutions.
-Confirmed speakers and presentations include (to be updated):
+During each day of the symposium, 1-2 plenary lectures would be given, with a total of 5 plenary lectures planned, covering the main symposium themes.
+Authors giving plenary lectures would have a total of 45 min for each presentation and discussion.
+The plenary speakers will be from academia as well as industrial organizations, knowledge and research institutions.
+Confirmed plenary speakers and presentations include:

 Prof. Zoltan Nagy (Purdue University, USA)